aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 This model assumed a continuous, steady-state, flow of stack gases.
 Boilers don't always operate that way and the model did not, for example, consider start-up or upset conditions that could lead to higher in-stack concentrations of carbon monoxide.

 The model also assumed mixing was captured by a simple gaussian dispersion model.
 This model does not, for example, account for variability of wind-speed either with time or spatially -- wind-speed typically increases with height -- in this case I believe the model underestimates the degree of mixing.
-Nor it does not account for interactions with buildings and potential down-wash, which can be very significant.
+Nor does it account for interactions with buildings and potential down-wash, which can be very significant.

 This also assumes no other sources of carbon monoxide, both at the facility surrounding the worksite but also potentially from some portable equipment.